Early Admission Pre-Nursing Communication Timeline

 Spring course registration instructions

-2. Students are responsible for running their Degree Audit (DARS) and selecting coursework including the prerequisite classes required for meeting post-admissions requirements into the BSN program.
+2. Students are responsible for running their Degree Audit (DARS) and selecting coursework including the prerequisite classes required for meeting progression requirements into the BSN program.
 While advising staff are available to support students in the registration process, there are limitations to the assistance an advisor can provide.
 Students can reference their Virtual Admissions Packet for more information on how advisors can support students.

 3. Students are welcome to schedule a meeting with an advisor to request assistance with course registration.
 Advisors’ calendars fill up quickly since our team provides guidance to over 800 students.
 If a student wants to meet with an advisor in October they should schedule that meeting in September.